Bangladesh–Saudi Arabia relations: History

 The Sultan of Bengal, Ghiyasuddin Azam Shah, sponsored the construction of madrasas in the Hejaz.
 The schools became known as Bangaliyyah madrasas.
 Taqi al-Din al-Fasi, a contemporary Arab scholar, was a teacher at the madrasa in Makkah.
 A madrasa in Madinah was built at a place called Husn al-Atiq near the Prophet's Mosque.
 Several other Bengali Sultans also sponsored madrasas in the Hejaz, including Sultan Jalaluddin Muhammad Shah, who had close relations with the Sharif of Makkah and would gift him and other residents of the two holy cities with presents and robes of honours.

-The introduction of Islam to the Bengali people has generated a connection to Saudi Arabia, as Muslims are required to visit the land once in their lifetime to complete the Hajj pilgrimage.
+The introduction of Islam to the Bengali people has generated a connection to Saudi Arabia, as Muslims of means are required to visit the land once in their lifetime to complete the Hajj pilgrimage.
 Some Bengalis even settled in present-day Saudi Arabia and an early example is that of Haji Shariatullah's teacher Mawlana Murad, who was permanently residing in the city of Mecca in the early 1800s.